cose-wg/HPKE/draft-ietf-cose-hpke.md

    kdf_id: This parameter contains the Key Derivation Functions (KDF)
       identifier.
 The registry containing the KDF ids has been established with RFC 9180.
-The cipher id parameter MUST be present in the COSE_HPKE_Sender structure.

    aead_id: This parameter contains the Authenticated Encryption with
       Associated Data (AEAD) identifiers.
 The registry containing the AEAD ids has been established with RFC 9180.
-The cipher id parameter MUST be present in the COSE_HPKE_Sender structure.

    enc: This parameter contains the encapsulated key, which is output
       of the HPKE KEM.
-The enc parameter MUST be present in the COSE_HPKE_Sender structure.

  kem_id:  This parameter is used to identify the Key Encapsulation
        Mechanisms (KEM).
 The registry for KEMs has been established